Drako to Amplify Livingtree Tiered Social Network® Development and Cybersecurity Strength

-AUSTIN, TX, November 30, 2016 – LivingTree, a K-12 family engagement platform provider, today announced that Dean Drako, founder and former CEO of cybersecurity firm Barracuda Networks, has acquired the company.
-Drako’s multi-million dollar investment will accelerate LivingTree’s customer growth and development of its Tiered Social Network®, which provides a secure, community-wide platform for educators and parents to engage – facilitating and improving ongoing communication and student achievement.
+AUSTIN, TX, November 30, 2016 – Livingtree, a K-12 family engagement platform provider, today announced that Dean Drako, founder and former CEO of cybersecurity firm Barracuda Networks, has acquired the company.
+Drako’s multi-million dollar investment will accelerate Livingtree’s customer growth and development of its Tiered Social Network®, which provides a secure, community-wide school communication platform for educators and parents to engage – facilitating and improving ongoing communication and student achievement.

 “Parent-teacher engagement is vital to student success,” said Dean Drako, LivingTree’s owner and executive chairman.
 “LivingTree is the strongest platform I’ve found to interactively connect teachers with parents in an organized yet secure way.
 The fact that LivingTree doubled its user base in the past twelve months and continues to onboard new schools each week demonstrates that they are meeting a critical community need.”

 LivingTree Tiered Social Network Meets U.S. Government Parent Engagement Guidelines